RamonJOrtega/AndroidWeatherApp/README.md

 Please note that google now recommends Cronet instead of Volley for API parsing.
 Another alternative is Retrofit which is recommend as part of Jetpack (Googles 2019 release)

-We install Volley Library
-Parse a JSON data feed

 First we find latitude and longitude by city using the Geo Coding api at https://open-meteo.com/en/docs/geocoding-api.
-Then we use the latitude and longitude to get weather by location.
+Then we use the latitude and longitude to get weather by location using the Weather Forcast API.

-Thank you freeCodeCamp.org for the tutorial used to create this highly-modified version of the app.
+This app is based on a deprecated tutorial at freeCodeCamp.org.
-The biggest change is the removal of the depricated metaWeather API and the more-documented open-meteo API.
+The biggest change is the removal of the deprecated metaWeather API and the more-documented open-meteo API.